-Now that you have understood the classification of jigsaw blades, we shall move to the techniques used to cut a variety of material efficiently with a jigsaw.
+Now that you have more understanding of jigsaw blades, I’ll move to the techniques that are used to cut a variety of materials.

 For cutting wood, you must choose the right set of jigsaw blades to cut softwood or hardwood.
 Mark the pattern you wish to cut and let the action begin.

 You must maintain a steady pace to let the saw cut without deflection.
 An ideal combination of cutting blades and relief cuts will help you cut without binding the blades.
-You can make straight, curved or many more or less complicated patterns with a jigsaw.
+You can make straight, curved, or many more or less complicated patterns with this type of saw.

 Things to remember:

 - For a quick cutting session, use a coarser blade.
-However, you need to do a lot of sanding later depending upon the coarseness of the blade.
+However, you will need to do a lot of sanding later, depending on the coarseness of the blade.

 - You can use a jigsaw to plunge cut; all you need to do is put the saw shoe in the middle and put weight on the front lip.

-You can choose between upstroke and downstroke cutting blade.
+You can choose between the upstroke and downstroke cutting blade.
 While upstroke blades are quick, downstroke blades produce finer results.

 Cutting Ceramic Tiles

 You can easily cut ceramic tiles with a jigsaw blade that is a ¼ inch thick.
 While cutting tiles, you must take care of lubrication and use water for misting the tiles to make them easier to cut.

 Cutting tiles with a jigsaw, unlike cutting wood, demands more patience, concentration and I’d say experience as well.
 This is again a way to limit the tile breakage.

 Things to remember: